meirbon/tracer/README.md

 ## Controls

-Switching between the modes can be done using the following buttons:
+Switching between the m_Modes can be done using the following buttons:
 - 1 for Reference (CPU + GPU)
 - 2 for Next Event Estimation (NEE) (CPU)
 - 3 for Importance Sampling (IS) (CPU)